ST 2113. Introduction to Statistics. (3)

 ST 8123.
 Statistical Thinking: Probability Models and Theory of Statistics.
 (3)

-(Prerequisite: ST 2733).
+(Prerequisite: MA 2733).
 Three hours lecture.
 This course introduces concepts and theory of statistical inference, focuses on how to use data to infer (estimation and testing) about the unknown parameters and to do so in the most optimal way, it also covers basic theory of Bayesian inference.

 ST 8133.
 Statistical Modeling.
 (3)